Tuition & Aid

-- Federal Direct Subsidized/Unsubsidized Loans – Available for up to $6,250 per term for undergraduate students.
+- Direct Unsubsidized – Available for up to $10,250 per semester for graduate students

 - Employee Reimbursement - Many companies and businesses offer tuition reimbursement for their employees enrolled in college educational programs.
 Prospective students should contact the personnel offices at their places of employment for information about tuition reimbursement.
 Anticipated benefits must be reported on the Payment Agreement form.